ta-data-remote/lab-mysql/README.md

 Before solving this challenge, review your lesson about database structure and design then ask yourself:

 * **What entities and attributes should be included in the database?**
-	* For each attribute, what data type is most suitable?
+	* For each attribute, choose the data type that is most suitable
-	* Note that in MySQL typically each entity table should have an auto-increment numeric ID.
+	* Note that in MySQL typically each entity table should have an **auto-increment numeric ID**.
 The auto-increment ID is different from the customer ID or staff ID.
 	* Also note that some attributes are required while other ones can be blank.

-* **What are the relations between these entities?
-Which relations are one-to-one vs one-to-many vs many-to-many?**

-Use pen and paper to create the design, take a picture with your phone and send the image to yourself.
-If you use software to create the database diagram, export in the image format (JPG or PNG).
-Either way, the image will be submitted as one of the deliverables.

 ## Challenge 2 - Create the Database and Tables